 Quarterly Household Employers

-Quarterly household employers will file the Quarterly Contribution Return and Report of Wages (DE 9) and Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) each quarter and submit deposits using the Payroll Tax Deposit (DE 88) coupon.
+Quarterly household employers will file the Quarterly Contribution Return and Report of Wages (DE 9) and Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) each quarter and submit payroll tax deposits electronically.

 Annual Household Employers

 Annual household employers are required to file an Employer of Household Worker(s) Quarterly Report of Wages and Withholding (DE 3BHW) each quarter and an Employer of Household Worker(s) Annual Payroll Tax Return (DE 3HW) annually.

 DE 3BHW is used to report employee quarterly wages subject to Unemployment Insurance (UI), Employment Training Tax (ETT), State Disability Insurance (SDI) taxes, and Personal Income Tax (PIT) wages.
 If PIT is withheld, that amount is also reported on this form.
 Even though taxes are paid just once a year, wages must be reported each quarter by state law.
 For any quarter that you do not pay wages, you must still file the report.

 DE 3HW is used by household employers who elect to pay taxes annually.
 DE 3HW is used to send withheld UI, ETT, and SDI to the EDD.
 If PIT is withheld, that amount is also sent to the EDD with this form.
 If your total accumulated wages exceed $20,000 during the year, you must notify the EDD immediately that you need to change to a quarterly household employer.

 Quarter Reporting Format for Forms and Deposits